 Learn more about how to create accessible image alt text here.

-The use of headings in content provides structure and organisation of web content, making it easy for all users to navigate web pages, including those with disabilities.
+The use of headings in content provides structure and organization of web content, making it easy for all users to navigate web pages, including those with disabilities.

 Screen reader accessibility and assistive technology software will allow users with visual impairments to navigate the page easily.
 Providing the headings are structured in a hierarchical format, from h1 to h2 to h3 and so on.